 effective methods and effective method options can be found under

-the description of the DEFINE-METHOD-COMBINATION
+the description of the DEFINE-METHOD-COMBINATION macro in the

 CLOS specification.